blockdeep/libro/src/high/Properly_Setup_XCM_Barrier.md

 ## What should be avoided

-In the following example, there is a clear vulnerability: any origin can execute XCM for free on the chain using this configuration
+In the following example, there is a clear vulnerability: any origin can execute XCM for free on the chain using this configuration:

 ```rust
 pub type Barrier = (